 Upon child and/or parent consent for biobanking, whole-genome (WGS) and RNA sequencing are performed on primary samples (tissue, blood or bone marrow) for research purposes.
 To support these efforts, the Maxima’s Big Data Core has developed computational analyses for sequenced material that include the detection of somatic variants, including single nucleotide variants (SNVs), insertions and deletions (indels), copy number variations (CNVs) and structural variants (SVs), in tumor samples.

-The Máxima Center's standard BDAC procedures are followed, including legal agreements.
+NL-4C data is made available with the goal of accelerating pediatric cancer research and has been carefully curated by the Princess Maxima Center’s Big Data Core facility.
+To make this data available, standard Biobank and Data Access procedures are followed, including legal agreements.
 Importantly, the NL-4C initiative complies with data protection and privacy regulations to guarantee that patient information is safely used in the cloud and children’s rights are preserved.
-By making these resources available, NL-4C supports precision medicine programs aimed at providing targeted therapies for individual children.
+By making these data available, NL-4C supports research into pediatric cancer as well as precision medicine programs aimed at providing targeted therapies for individual children.

 Contact